Real stories from Gressenhall Farm and Workhouse inspire community choral project

-Groups of singers will animate different spaces inside the Grade II listed workhouse (one of the most important and best preserved workhouses in the UK) with all performers coming together for an open air performance in the workhouse courtyard for what promises to be an inspiring and atmospheric event.
+Groups of singers joined together to animate different spaces inside the Grade II listed workhouse (one of the most important and best preserved workhouses in the UK) with all performers coming together for an open air performance in the workhouse courtyard for an inspiring and atmospheric event.

 An initial inspiration day held at Gressenhall on 29 March 2017 attracted a lot of interest with participants enjoying musical warm up activities with James Redwood and the Sinfonia Viva team, a whistle stop tour of the workhouse including meeting Victorian workhouse inmates (the Gressenhall Learning Team in disguise!) and creative writing sessions with Lucy Sheerman.

 Watch the video of the Inspiration Day here:

 Following this the different groups worked to shape their ideas into songs and music for the piece.
 These included 56 year 3 and 4 pupils from Cawston and Foulsham junior schools who were hard at work with Lucy and James to turn their words into songs with the help of Dave Ayre (double bass) and Christina Marroni (bassoon) from Sinfonia Viva.
 They also learned songs created by Lucy and James with the guidance of conductor David Lawrence and pianist Charlie Penn.